rohith8272/rohith8272.github.io/blog/mavQT.md

 ### Forwarding MAVLink Streams

 To connect your MAVLink stream to **mavQT**, ensure your flight controller or GCS is sending data to the correct UDP/TCP port.
+If you haven't set up Software in the Loop(SITL) simulations before, you can use: https://dronesim.xyz/

 #### Example 1: Using Mission Planner
 - Set **UDP outbound** on port **14550**.